DFT modelling of stacking faults in hexagonal and cubic GaN: Conclusions

 The formation energies are quite low.
 In wz, the I$_{1}$ intrinsic stacking fault has the lowest formation energy, while all stacking faults in zb have similar energies.
 The formation energy in zb is much smaller than that in wz, so stacking faults are more likely to be formed in zb phase compared to the wz phase.

-The analysis of the band resolved density reveals that near the Fermi level the valence bands are concentrated on the opposite side of the stacking fault to the conduction bands.
-However, the concentration happens on opposite sides in wz and zb, which is understood from the fact that SFs can be seen as an inclusion of the other phase.
+The analysis of the band resolved density reveals that near the Fermi energy the valence bands are concentrated on the opposite side of the stacking fault to the conduction bands.
+However, the concentration happens on opposite sides in wz and zb, which is understood in light of the potential distribution around the SFs which take opposite signs in wz and zb as the change in stacking sequence is opposite.

-Finally, a detailed analysis of the electronic structure shows that the band gap of stacking faults is smaller than that of the ideal wurtzite and zincblende phases, with a positive offset.
-This change in the band edges is equivalent to a type II interface in all cases, though the most common wz stacking fault is highly sensitive.
+Finally, a detailed analysis of the electronic structure shows that, in contrast to standard models, the band gap of stacking faults is \emph{smaller} than that of the ideal wurtzite and zincblende phases, with a positive offset.
+This change in the band edges is equivalent to a type II interface in all cases, though the most common wz stacking fault is highly sensitive to local conditions.
+Overall, we conclude that the common picture of a stacking fault as an inclusion of a small amount of one material in the other is not accurate.

 The data that support the findings of this article are openly available\cite{Wang:2026nl}.

 \acknowledgements{This research was funded through UKRI/EPSRC grant number EP/Y00423X/1.
 We gratefully acknowledge many useful discussions and insights from Professor Rachel Oliver, Dr Martin Frentrup, Dr Petr Vacek and Professor David Wallis of Cambridge University.
 This research was partly carried out using the high performance computing cluster in the London Centre for Nanotechnology.
 The authors acknowledge the use of the UCL Kathleen High Performance Computing Facility (Kathleen\@UCL), and associated support services, in the completion of this work.
 We are grateful for computational support from the UK Materials and Molecular Modelling Hub, which is partially funded by EPSRC (EP/T022213/1, EP/W032260/1 and EP/P020194/1), for which access was obtained via the UKCP consortium and funded by EPSRC grant ref EP/P022561/1.}